 The absence of trust leads to a huge waste of time, as team members spend energy on defensive behaviors, are reluctant to help one another, and do not seek help from others.

 Sparring reveals weakness and refines strength.

 The bruises which happen in pursuit of perfection can make us stronger as we learn and become familiar with our limits and vulnerabilities in a committed team.
 The friction and fruitful combat which is so necessary to improvement can be perceived as threatening.
-An injury to avoid, rather than a powerful step in transforming into something productive and competitive.

 Lack of Commitment